-The MPO will work with local units of government and community stakeholders to develop transportation-related information in a manner that is consistent and formats that are readily understood and easily recognized to advance public education and awareness.
+The MPO will work with local units of government and community stakeholders to develop transportation-related information in a manner that is consistent and in a format that is readily understood and easily recognized to advance public education and awareness.
+The MPO will utilize the proprietary StreetLight Data software program and other available means to gather information for all stakeholders based upon needs and requests.

-2019 Crash Summary Report; October 2020.
+2020 Crash Summary Report; October 2021.

-2019 High Hazard Intersection Listing; October 2020.
-2019 High Hazard Intersection Maps; October 2020.
-2020 Fatal Crash Summary Report; February 2021.
+2020 High Hazard Intersection Listing; October 2021.
+2020 High Hazard Intersection Maps; October 2021.
+2021 Fatal Crash Summary Report; February 2022.
 Maintenance of Crash Records File; Continual.
-2019 Traffic Counts Maps; February 2020.
+2021 Traffic Counts Maps; February 2022.

-2019 Updated Web-Based Traffic Counts; March 2020.
+2021 Updated Web-Based Traffic Counts; March 2022.
 Maintenance of Traffic Count Records File; Continual.
 Transportation-Related Information Assistance; Continual.